telerik/kendo-ui-core/docs/web/calendar/overview.md

             }
         });
     </script>

-The template wraps the "value" in a div HTML element.
-Here is an example of the object passed to the template function:
+The template wraps the `value` in a `<div>` HTML element.
+The structure of the data object that is passed to the template function:

-**Structure of the data object passed to the template**

     data = {
         date: date, // Date object corresponding to the current cell